 Three things everyone should know about analyzing time-series data

-We usually fit models on training data and evaluate their performance on held-out test (or validation) data, which helps us avoid overfitting.
+We often fit models on training data and evaluate their performance on held-out test (or validation) data to avoid overfitting.
 Ideally, the test data is sampled independently from the training data but from the same distribution.
-With time-series, however, your data arrives sequentially and except in special cases timepoints are not independent.
-How do you divide a time-series dataset into training and test data?
+With time-series, however, data arrives sequentially and except in special cases timepoints are not independent.
+How do we divide a time-series dataset into training and test data?

 The wrong thing to do is select a random set of timepoints to use as training data and use the rest as test data.
-This is because when signals change more slowly than your sample rate, neighboring timepoints may be very similar, breaking the independence assumption.
-This makes the test data correlated with the training data, and so good prediction of the test data can in fact be an artifact of overfitting to the training data.
+This is because when signals change more slowly than your sample rate, neighboring timepoints may be very similar.
+This makes the test data correlated with the training data, and so good prediction of the test data can in fact still be an artifact of overfitting to the training data.
 So what do we do instead?

-Note, however, that the second apporach requires that the signal has both a well-defined and relatively short autocorrelation time, which may not be the case for e.g. strongly nonstationary time-series.
-Unfortunately, sometimes your data is simply too non-stationary to cleanly break into independent samples.
-This doesn't mean you can't model it, but test-set prediction accuracy might not be a good metric.
+Note that the constructing training/test splits by splitting our time-series requires that the signal has both a well-defined and substantially shorter autocorrelation time than the experiment duration, which may not always be true, especially for strongly nonstationary time-series.
+Sometimes our data is simply too non-stationary to cleanly break into independent samples.
+This doesn't mean we can't model it, but test-set prediction accuracy might not be a good performance metric.

 Multicollinearity and unstable filter weights

 One common technique in analyzing time-series data is to fit filters that predict one time point, say y(t), from a set of predictor timepoints, say x(t-1), x(t-2), ... x(t-T).
-This means that one assigns a weight to each timepoint of the predictor series, w_1, ..., w_T, then weights the predictors x(t-1), ..., x(T) by these weights, sums them up, and then uses the sum to predict y(t), possibly including an additional nonlinearity or transformation.
+This means that we assign a weight to each timepoint of the predictor series, w(1), ..., w(T), then weight the predictors x(t-1), ..., x(T) by these weights, sum them up, then use the sum to predict y(t), either directly or through another nonlinearity or transformation.

 However, when x(t) are highly correlated, i.e. x(t) is similar to x(t-1), then there is a fundamental ambiguity in how to assign the weights.
 If the ground truth is y(t) = 3x(t), then y(t) can also be predicted well by 3x(t-1), or 1.5x(t) + 1.5x(t-1), etc. If there is any noise in the data, then without additional constraints there can be huge instabilities when trying to learn these weights, making estimates of them highly variable and unreliable.
 This is true EVEN if they predict independent test data well.
 In other words, this is NOT a consequence of overfitting.
 This problem is called multicollinearity.

-Alas, there is no "correct" solution for how to handle multicollinearity, since there is simply a fundamental ambiguity in which predictor timepoints matter most.
-The best one can do is instead to conciously choose an approach, while being aware of the consequences of your choice.
-One common option, for instance, is to add a regularization term to your loss function, such as an L2 ("Ridge") or L1 ("Lasso") penalty.
-A good rule of thumb is that L2 "balances", i.e. assigns similar weights to predictors with similar variance and predictive power, whereas L1 "sparsifies", assigning nonzero weights to only a number of predictors, and setting the rest identically to zero.
+Unfortunately, there is no "correct" solution for handling multicollinearity, since there is simply a fundamental ambiguity in which predictor timepoints matter most.
+The best we can do is to choose an approach stay aware of the consequences of our choice.
+One common option is to add a regularization term to the loss function, such as an L2 ("Ridge") or L1 ("Lasso") penalty.
+A good rule of thumb is that L2 "balances", i.e. assigns similar weights to predictors with similar variance and predictive power, whereas L1 "sparsifies", assigning nonzero weights to only a subset of predictors, and setting the rest identically to zero.
 (Fun fact: Ridge regression was invented NOT for overfitting, as we often learn in machine-learning classes, but in fact to handle multicollinearity.)

-Other methods include building your filters from basis vectors functions, or performing a dimensionality reduction of your data before fitting your model.
+Other methods include building the filter (the weight vector w(1), ..., w(T) ) from basis vectors functions, or performing a dimensionality reduction of the data before fitting the model.
 You can read up on more details about multicollinearity here.
-But remember: the key thing is to be aware of how you're handling multicollinearity, rather than choosing a method blindly and then accidentally mistaking a consequence of your method for a property of your data.
+The key thing is to be aware of how we're handling multicollinearity, rather than choosing a method blindly and then accidentally mistaking a consequence of the method for a property of the data.

 As you can see, most of the problems analyzing real-world time-series data come from temporal correlations.